encheta/Android-Mining-ARMv8/README.md

 # Android-Mining
-Quick installation of mining on Android Phones
+Quick installation of mining on Android Phones.

+This installation script is experimental and has been adapted from Oink70's original.
+It has been modified to remove installation of Oink70's public SSH key, as well as redirect it to installing a version of ccminer by simeononsecurity thats even further optimized for most ARMv8 architectures.

+I may have also updated the QR and default wallet and pool details to my own.
+Unless you're wanting to donate some hashrate to me do remember to change it using the steps below. ;)

 ## Github cloning and customizing
 1. clone this repo to your own github account.
-2. change the URL on line 35 of the README.md to reflect your own account.
+2. change the URL on line 38 of the README.md to reflect your own account.
 3. replace `QR/install.png` with your own.
-4. **Important**: change the SSH key on line 13 of `install.sh` to reflect your own SSH key.
-5. change lines 50 to reflect your own github link.
+4. change lines 50 to reflect your own github link.
 6. adjust the `config.json` to your address and mining details.
 7. optional: change line 20 of your `config.json` to your own LAN IP range.
 8. optional: change line 21 of your `config.json` to the LAN IP your phone uses.